Nuitka/Nuitka/Developer_Manual.rst

 * Depending on the item, choose from the following "sections" to describe what the item is and does.
 Each section name is coded on its own line, aligned with the leading ``"""`` and followed by a colon ":".
-Anything following the section, must start on a new line and be indented by 4 spaces relative to its section.
+Anything following the section, must start on a new line and be indented by 4 spaces relative to the section.
   Except for the first section (``Notes:``) after the title, sections need not be preceeded by empty lines -- but it is good practice to still do that.

-    - ``Notes:`` detailed description of the item, any length, starting on a new line, indented by 4 spaces.
-May contain line breaks, new lines start aligned with previous one.
-If you describe details for a class, you can do that without using this section header.
-If you omit the ``Notes:`` section header for detail descriptions of methods, then the text will be interpreted **as code,** be shown in an ugly monospaced font, and no automatic line breaks will happen.
+    - ``Notes:`` detailed description of the item, any length.
+      May contain line breaks, each new lines starting aligned with previous one.
+      If you describe details for a class, you can do that **without** using this section header.
+If you omit the ``Notes:`` for methods, then the text will be interpreted **as code,** be shown in an ugly monospaced font, and no automatic line breaks will happen.
     - ``Args:`` positional arguments.
       Each argument then follows, starting on a new line and indented by 4 spaces.
 The argument name must be followed by a colon ":" or double hash "--", followed by a description of arbitrary length.
       The description can be separated by line breaks.
     - ``Kwargs:`` keyword arguments.
 Same rules as for args.
     - ``Returns:`` description of what will be returned if applicable (any length).
     - ``Yields:`` synonymous for ``Returns:``.